FraCose/Recombination_Random_Algos/README.md

 Some general notes:<br />
 - The names of the ipynb files refer directly to the experiments in the cited work.<br />
 - The last cells of the notebooks produce the pictures of the pdf.<br />
-- To reduce the running time the parameters can be easiliy changed, e.g. decreasing N, n or sample.<br />
+- To reduce the running time the parameters can be easily changed, e.g. decreasing N, n or sample.<br />

 ---------------------------------------------------
 Library - recombination.py